tdadvocate/pret-pokegold-spaceworld-storypatch/README.md

 - Changed game from Demo Mode to Story Mode
 - Re-enable evolution of Pokémon within the game
 - Implemented Rival battle
-  - The Rival's name is currently messed up (Shows the text of "<rival's name>'s has started a battle!") but attempting to fix this later
 - Removed the demo barricades at the North and East exits of Silent Hill
 - Changed start menu to show the save option
 - Added in Field Debug Menu (Activated by holding B and Start at the same time)